 Some of the musicians that have performed with The Celts include Donegal fiddler Mairead Ni Mhaonaigh, Irish singer Cathy Jordan from Roscommon, Ireland, Riverdance piper Ivan Goff, from Dublin and Braveheart/Titanic Movie piper Eric Rigler just to name a few.
 The Celts perform in venues around the world including The Grand Ole Opry, Nashville's Ryman Auditorium, Lincoln Center, and many other Performing Arts Centers, Theaters, and major Casinos.
 The Celts have also shared the stage with Vince Gill, Ricky Skaggs, Patty Loveless, John Anderson, Tim O'Brien and many others.
 The Christmas with The Celts PBS pledge show was so successful that it was aired country wide for three years.

 In 2015, The Celts appeared on PBS TV show Music City Roots and will soon host another PBS special called Roots of Great American Music which will feature some the top Country music, Irish music, and Pop music stars on the planet.
-The Celts are managed by former EMI Manhattan Exec Bruce Garfield who also currently represents Sinead O'Connor.
+The Celts are booked by MPI Talent Agency and managed by the well known entertainment industry figure, Bruce Garfield.